Hand using calculator

 Especially if you choose to outsource your accounting needs, make sure your accountant has experience managing church or nonprofit finances so they'll understand your unique financial situation.
 Our team at Jitasa works exclusively with nonprofits, including churches, so we're equipped to do just that!

-Church accounting allows your team to gain insider knowledge about your church’s financial health and position.
-That way, you can make plans within the scope of financial possibility at your organization while maintaining as high of an impact as possible.
-Use the tips above to get started, and don’t hesitate to reach out for professional help whenever you need it!
+Church accounting allows your team to gain detailed insights into your organization's financial health and position.
+That way, you can make plans within the scope of financial possibility at your church while making the greatest impact possible.
+Use the tips above to get started, and don't hesitate to reach out for professional help whenever you need it!

-For more information about church accounting, check out these resources:
+For more information about church financial management, check out these resources:

 Jitasa Flames